How To Find Z Value On Ti 84

 (The calculator automatically substitutes the values when you press ENTER).

-In practice, 3.
-Press ENTER.
+Which means 3.
+And press ENTER.
 L2 now contains the z‑score for each observation in L1 That's the whole idea..

 You can verify by scrolling through L2 and confirming that the values have a mean of approximately 0 and a standard deviation of 1.